Kameen744/coffee_shop/README.md

 ### Postman

-1. Open Postman and import `udacity-fsnd-udaspicelatte.postman_collection.json` file from project backend folder
+1. Open Postman and import `udacity-fsnd-udaspicelatte.postman_collection.json` file from project backend folder into your workspace